-Values in parentheses () are to be reported as Minimum/Maximum for the reporting period rather than Average Monthly/Maximum Daily.
+^{}Values in parentheses () are to be reported as Minimum/Maximum for the reporting period rather than Average Monthly/Maximum Daily.

-- The discharge shall not cause visible discoloration of the receiving waters. - 3.
-The effluent shall contain neither a visible oil sheen, foam, nor floating solids at any time. - 4.
+- 2. The pH of the effluent shall not be less than 6.5 nor greater than 9.0 standard units at any time unless these values are exceeded due to natural causes or as a result of the approved treatment processes. - b.
+The discharge shall not cause visible discoloration of the receiving waters. - c.
+The effluent shall contain neither a visible oil sheen, foam, nor floating solids at any time. - 3.
 All existing manufacturing, commercial, mining, and silvicultural dischargers must notify the Director as soon as they know or have reason to believe: - a.
-That any activity has occurred or will occur which would result in the discharge, on a routine or frequent basis, of any toxic pollutant which is not limited in the permit, if that discharge will exceed the highest of the following "notification levels": - (1) One hundred micrograms per liter (100 ug/l): - (2) Two hundred micrograms per liter (200 ug/l) for acrolein and acrylonitrile; five hundred micrograms per liter (500 ug/l) for 2,4-dinitrophenol and for 2-methyl-4,6-dinitro-phenol; and one milligram per liter (1 mg/l) for antimony; - (3) Five (5) times the maximum concentration reported for that pollutant in the permit application in accordance with 40CFR122.21(g)(7); or - (4) Any other notification level established by the Director in accordance with 40CFR122.44(f) and Rhode Island Code of Regulations. - b.
-That any activity has occurred or will occur which would result in the discharge, on a non-routine or infrequent basis, of any toxic pollutant not limited in the permit, if that discharge will exceed the highest of the following "notification levels": - Five hundred micrograms per liter (500 ug/l); - (2) One milligram per liter (1 mg/l) for antimony; - (3) Ten (10) times the maximum concentration reported for that pollutant in the permit application in accordance with 40CFR122.21(g)(7); or - (4) Any other notification level established by the Director in accordance with 40CFR122.44(f) and Rhode Island Code of Regulations. - c.
-That they have begun or expect to begin to use or manufacture as an intermediate or final product or by-product any toxic pollutant, which was not reported in the permit application. - 5.
-This permit authorizes the discharge of storm water runoff and the following allowable nonstorm water discharges: discharges from fire fighting activities; fire hydrant flushings; external building washdowns that do not use detergents; lawn watering; uncontaminated ground water; air conditioning condensate; potable waterline flushings; irrigation drainage; and foundation or footing drains where flows are not contaminated with process materials, such as solvents, or contaminated by contact with soils, where spills or leaks of toxic or hazardous materials has occurred.
-If any of these discharges may reasonably be expected to be present, they must be specifically identified and addressed in the facility's Storm Water Pollution Prevention Plan (SWPPP) required under Part I.B. - 6.
-This permit serves as the State's Water Quality Certificate for the discharges described herein.
+That any activity has occurred or will occur which would result in the discharge, on a routine or frequent basis, of any toxic pollutant which is not limited in the permit, if that discharge will exceed the highest of the following "notification levels": - (1) One hundred micrograms per liter (100 ug/l); - (2) Two hundred micrograms per liter (200 ug/l) for acrolein and acrylonitrile; five hundred micrograms per liter (500 ug/l) for 2,4-dinitrophenol and for 2-methyl-4,6-dinitro-phenol; and one milligram per liter (1 mg/l) for antimony; - (3) Five (5) times the maximum concentration value reported for that pollutant in the permit application in accordance with 40 C.F.R. s122.21(g)(7); or - (4) Any other notification level established by the Director in accordance with 40 C.F.R. s122.44(f) and The Rhode Island Code of Regulations. - b.
+That any activity has occurred or will occur which would result in the discharge, on a non-routine or infrequent basis, of any toxic pollutant which is not limited in the permit, if that discharge will exceed the highest of the following "notification levels": - (1) Five hundred micrograms per liter (500 ug/l); - (2) One milligram per liter (1 mg/l) for antimony; - (3) Ten (10) times the maximum concentration value reported for that pollutant in the permit application in accordance with 40 C.F.R. s122.21(g)(7); or - (4) Any other notification level established by the Director in accordance with 40 C.F.R. s122.44(f) and the Rhode Island Code of Regulations. - c.
+That they have begun or expect to begin to use or manufacture as an intermediate or final product or by-product any toxic pollutant which was not reported in the permit application. - 4.
+This permit authorizes the discharge of storm water runoff and the following allowable non-storm water discharges: discharges from fire fighting activities; fire hydrant flushings; external building washdowns that do not use detergents; lawn watering; uncontaminated ground water; air conditioning condensate; potable waterline flushings; irrigation drainage; and foundation or footing drains where flows are not contaminated with process materials, such as solvents, or contaminated by contact with soils, where spills or leaks of toxic or hazardous materials has occurred.
+If any of these discharges may reasonably be expected to be present, they must be specifically identified and addressed in the facility's Storm Water Pollution Prevention Plan (SWPPP) required under Part I.B.

+5. This permit serves as the State's Water Quality Certificate for the discharges described herein.